mharen/mharen.github.io/blog/2005/2005-12-oh-you-work-with-computers.md

 Obviously you will have this problem again in 12 months...

 Now it's time to run Windows Update.
 If you already have windows xp sp2 and it is set to update automatically, you can probably skip this step.
-If not, <strong>this is the singly most important thing you can do.</strong> Using Internet Explorer, go to <a href="http://windowsupdate.microsoft.com">WindowsUpdate.Microsoft.com</a>
+If not, <strong>this is the singly most important thing you can do.</strong> Using Internet Explorer, go to [WindowsUpdate.Microsoft.com](http://windowsupdate.microsoft.com)

 Install all the critical updates.
 If you don't have SP2, it will be listed here.
 Install that one all by itself.
 This will take awhile.